andydevs/blog/_drafts/experiments-with-css-grid.markdown

 ## First grid

-To make a grid we use `display: grid`, then define the number and size of rows and columns in the grid, using `grid-template-rows` and `grid-template-columns`.
+To make a grid we use `display: grid`, then define the number and size of the rows and columns in the grid, using `grid-template-rows` and `grid-template-columns`.

 ```scss
 .main-layout {